priyascape/Re_Search/README.md

 ## 🌟 Overview

-Perplexity Re-Searcher is a modern web application that revolutionizes academic recruitment by leveraging AI to match researchers with relevant opportunities.
-The platform uses Perplexity's advanced AI capabilities to analyze research papers, extract skills, and find the perfect alignment between researchers and job opportunities.
+Perplexity ReSearcher is a building the reasoning graph to revolutionise technical recruitment by helping people and organizations ask better questions to reason their way to better answers on research expertise that is being seeked.
+The platform uses Perplexity's advanced AI capabilities to analyze research papers, extract skills, and find the perfect alignment between researchers and research opportunities including jobs.

 ### Key Features